LearnWeb3DAO/Defi-Exchange/README.md

       // If Eth is selected call the `ethToCryptoDevToken` function else
       // call the `cryptoDevTokenToEth` function from the contract
       // As you can see you need to pass the `swapAmount` as a value to the function because
-      // It is the ether we are paying to the contract, instead of a value we are passing to the function if (ethSelected) {
+      // it is the ether we are paying to the contract, instead of a value we are passing to the function if (ethSelected) {
         tx = await exchangeContract.ethToCryptoDevToken(
-          tokenToBeRecievedAfterSwap,
+          tokenToBeReceivedAfterSwap,
           {
             value: swapAmountWei,
           }
         );
       } else {
-        // User has to approve `swapAmountWei` for the contract because `Crypto Dev Token`
+        // User has to approve `swapAmountWei` for the contract because `Crypto Dev` token
         // is an ERC20
         tx = await tokenContract.approve(
           EXCHANGE_CONTRACT_ADDRESS,
           swapAmountWei.toString()
         );
         await tx.wait();
-        // call cryptoDebTokenToEth function which would take in `swapAmounWei` of crypto dev tokens and would send back `tokenToBeRecievedAfterSwap` amount of ether to the user tx = await exchangeContract.cryptoDevTokenToEth(
+        // call cryptoDevTokenToEth function which would take in `swapAmountWei` of `Crypto Dev` tokens and would
+        // send back `tokenToBeReceivedAfterSwap` amount of `Eth` to the user tx = await exchangeContract.cryptoDevTokenToEth(
           swapAmountWei,
-          tokenToBeRecievedAfterSwap
+          tokenToBeReceivedAfterSwap
         );
       }
       await tx.wait();